 Sustaining All Life (SAL) is an international grassroots organization working to end the climate emergency within the context of ending all divisions among people.
 United to End Racism (UER) consists of a wide diversity of people in many different countries, who are dedicated to eliminating racism in the world and supporting the efforts of all other groups with this goal.
-UER and SAL are projects of and use the tools of Re-evaluation Counseling, Re-evaluation Counseling (RC) is a well-established theory and practice that can be used by people of all ages and backgrounds to exchange effective help with each other to free themselves from the emotional harm of oppression and other hurts.
-By taking turns listening to each other and encouraging the release of emotional pain, people can heal old hurts and become better able to think, to speak out, and to organize and lead others in building a world in which human beings and other life forms are valued and the environment is restored and preserved.
+UER and SAL are projects of and use the tools of Re-evaluation Counseling.
+Re-evaluation Counseling (RC) is a well-defined theory and practice that helps people of all ages and backgrounds exchange effective help with each other in order to free themselves from emotional harm resulting from oppression and other hurts.
+By taking turns listening to each other and encouraging the release of painful emotions, people can heal old hurts and become better able to think, to speak out, and to organize and lead others in building a world in which human beings and other life forms are valued and the environment is restored and preserved.
 Re-evaluation Counseling currently exists in 95 countries.